 Butrint National Park

 The park is an archaeological and natural area, just a few kilometers from the Greek border.
 Its main attraction is, in fact, the remains of the ancient city, now connected to the coast by the Strait of Vivari, a lake that during the high tide pours its waters into the sea.
 This lake is also navigable by boat and allows access to the castle of Ali Pasha, at the mouth of the canal.

 The blue eye

-About half an hour away from the city, along the road towards the interior, there is this natural water source characterized by a point about 50 meters deep (last estimated measurement): hence the name of the blue eye.
-The water temperature is very cold, around 12°, but this does not discourage the most daring, who still try to dive in.
+About half an hour away from the city, along the road towards the interior, this natural water source is characterized by a point about 50 meters deep (last estimated measurement): hence the name of the blue eye.
+The water temperature is freezing, around 12°, but this does not discourage the most daring, who still try to dive in.
 Our advice, however, is to reach the place for a short walk and a lunch or a picnic by the water.